desaisrkr/https-github.com-UCSD-AI4H-COVID-CT/README.md

 ## (We are preparing the negative CT images and will add soon.)

-UPDATE: We start to include papers from LANCET,JAMA,BMJ and NEJM.
-66 images were added into COVID-CT-Images.zip so far.
+**UPDATE**: We start to include images from LANCET, JAMA, BMJ and NEJM.
+66 new COVID-19 CTs were added into COVID-CT-Images.zip

 The COVID-CT-Dataset has 358 CT images containing clinical findings of COVID-19.
 We are continuously adding more COVID CTs.